-The federal Consumer Credit Protection Act, Title III limits the amount of your earnings from employment that can be garnished.
+The federal Consumer Credit Protection Act, Title III limits the number of your earnings from employment that can be garnished.
 Subject to a few exceptions, the maximum allowable garnishment for any workweek may not exceed the lesser of:

 - 25% of the employee’s disposable earnings; or